Privacy Policy

 Phone: +359 2 915 3518

-You also have the right to lodge a complaint with the supervisory authority in your country of residence or place of work.
+You may also lodge a complaint with the supervisory authority in your country of residence or workplace.

 12. Children's Privacy